MicrosoftDocs/visualstudio-docs/docs/docker/image-building-best-practices.md

     diagnose large images.

 1. You'll notice that several of the lines are truncated.
-If you add the `--no-trunc` flag, you'll get the full output (yes... funny how you use a truncated flag to get untruncated output, huh?)
+If you add the `--no-trunc` flag, you'll get the full output (yes, you use a truncated flag to get untruncated output)

     ```bash
     docker image history --no-trunc getting-started
     ```

-## Layer Caching
+## Layer caching

 Now that you've seen the layering in action, there's an important lesson to learn to help decrease build times for your container images.